The Truth About 'Must-Drive G318': Don't Blindly Set Off for Tibet as a Beginner

 The most beautiful scenery isn't at any viewpoint: The moment at Kazila Mountain when you see a sea of clouds surging up from the valley, the moment you honk at the Nu River Bridge to honor the road-building heroes, the moment you see pilgrims prostrating toward Lhasa by the roadside — none of these are in any guidebook's "must-see" list.

 The most expensive costs on the 318 are towing and hospital bills: Pulmonary edema from altitude sickness, transported from the plateau back to the lowlands — costs start at 30,000 RMB.
 This "hidden expense" is more expensive than any gear.
+The cheapest insurance on this road is a slow ascent and a respect for the altitude.

 📸 Don't Just Snap Randomly — These Spots Are Stunning